dexplo/dataframe_image/README.md

 The command line tool `dataframe_image` will be available upon installation with the same options as the `convert` function from above.

 > The command line tool is experimental as of now.
-Use dataframe_image as a library to ensure
+Use dataframe_image as a library for a more stable version.

 ```bash
 dataframe_image --to=pdf "my notebook with dataframes.ipynb"